pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_hotkeys.rst

  plugins will always see all python hot keys as originating with the XPPython3 plugin.

 .. py:function:: setHotKeyCombination(hotKeyID, vKey, flags)

+ :param XPLMHotKeyID hotKeyID: hot key to change
+ :param int vKey:
+ :param inf flags: new key and flags to replace original definition from :func:`registerHotKey`

  Remap a hot key's keystroke.